pranav-ap/blog/content/posts/graphql.md

 }
 ```

-- An `interface` is an abstract type that includes a certain set of fields that a type must include to implement the interface.
+- An **interface** defines a set of fields that a type which implements this interface must include.

 ```graphql
 interface Item {